rmalldt/py-scripts/python-devops/04_logging/05_declarative-config.md

 - Store the same dict-based schema in a JSON/YAML file for external editing.
 - Read and parse the file, then pass the resulting dict to `dictConfig`.
-- Enables separation of concerns: ops teams can tweak logging without touching code.
+- Enables separation of concerns: **ops teams can tweak logging without touching code**.

 ## Dynamic and Programmatic Adjustments